wevote/WebApp/CONTRIBUTING.md

 To get started, [sign the Contributor License Agreement](https://www.clahub.com/agreements/wevote/WebApp)

 This README outlines the proper ways to contribute to the project.
-(Feb 13, 2016 Update: This process is still a work-in-progress.)
+(April 17, 2016 Update: This process is still a work-in-progress.)

 ## Pull Requests